AlanCunningham/waveshare-eink-weather-display/README.md

 - Open settings.py and enter your:
   - Latitude
   - Longitude
-  - Your Dark Sky API key
+  - Your Pirate Weather API key
   - Preferred units of measurement

 Units of measurement options, from https://darksky.net/dev/docs: